roccoblu/RPNet/README.md

 # RPNet

-This code is built upon the work done A Deep Learning approach for robust R Peak detection in noisy ECG
+This code is based on the work done in "A Deep Learning approach for robust R Peak detection in noisy ECG".
+The trained model has been utilised with the dataset I gathered to determine the accurarcy of this method in predicting emotions based on heart rhythm.
+This method is compared against detrending method to detect peaks from basic UWB radar data.
 ## Research

 ### Architecture Diagram